 - Seneca Academy will have staff members trained in CPR/First Aid, per the requirements of the Maryland Office of Child Care.

-- If a student comes to school with signs of illness or develops any symptoms of illness while at school, they will wait for pick-up in a dedicated isolation space that is directly supervised by a Certified Medication Technician.
+- If a student comes to school with signs of illness or develops any symptoms of illness while at school, they will be masked and wait for pick-up in a dedicated space that is directly supervised by a Certified Medication Technician.
 This space has direct access to its own bathroom.

-- If students have allergies or other health issues that could be mistaken for a COVID-19 symptom, parents are encouraged to have their medical professional provide a note delineating the symptoms and guidance on when the presence of those symptoms should require clearance from a medical professional.
+- If students have allergies or other health issues that could be mistaken for a COVID-19 symptom, parents should have their medical professional provide a note delineating the symptoms and guidance on when the presence of those symptoms should require clearance from a medical professional.

 - The school is required to call parents/emergency contacts to immediately pick up their child if the child begins exhibiting any symptoms of illness.
 Parents will be expected to pick up their child within the hour of being called.

-- Students who have been sent home due to symptoms of illness may only return to school once they have been cleared by a medical professional to do so.
-(See Direct COVID-19 Response section and/or Parent Handbook for more information.)
+- Students who have been sent home due to symptoms of illness may only return to school once they have fulfilled requirements to do so.
+See Direct COVID-19 Response for more information.

-- Any students or faculty/staff that must leave school and/or stay home due to symptoms of illness will be provided with a flowchart delineating the process of returning to the school building.
+- Any students or faculty/staff that must leave school and/or stay home due to symptoms of illness will be provided with information in writing delineating the process of returning to the school building.

-- All first aid will be provided in the classrooms rather than in the office.
-Masks/cloth face coverings and gloves will be worn by faculty/staff when providing first aid.
+- All first aid will be provided in the classrooms rather than in the office, if possible.
+Masks and gloves will be worn by faculty/staff when providing first aid.

 Food and Drink